This Mexican Rice recipe rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!

 - Let rice defrost overnight in the refrigerator.

 - Reheat in the microwave or stove as directed above.

 WHAT TO SERVE WITH EASY MEXICAN RICE?

-There are so many main dish Mexican staples that all need this Restaurant-Style Mexican Rice!
+There are so many main dish Mexican staples that all need this easy Mexican Rice recipe!
 I could list everything in my Mexican Recipes Section, but I’ll spare you and let you look at the photo index yourself.
 Here are just a few of my favs that pair beautifully with this Mexican Rice:

 Looking for more Rice Recipes?